Sam153/simple-java-project/README.md

-# simple-java-project
+# simple-project
-This is a simple java project to demonstrate end-to-end cycle of ci/cd pipeline and flow of devops
+This is a simple project to demonstrate end-to-end cycle of ci/cd pipeline and flow of devops